kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Mercer's Theorem</span>
         <span class="tag is-success is-light">RBF Kernels</span>
     </div>
-    <p>In this lecture, we will explain what Kernels mean in Machine Learning, we will provide examples, as well as how to apply the Kernel trick in support vector machines.</p>
+    <p>In this lecture, we will explain what Kernels mean in machine learning, we will provide examples, as well as how to apply the kernel trick in support vector machines.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">